Changes and Choices

 You know the story and I’m sure you’ve heard it a hundred times from friends, colleagues, or family.
 “I need to keep this job because I have to pay my mortgage/need to build up a pension/have to feed my family/need to provide for the future”.
 As Buddhist writer Anam Thubten writes: “We’re so afraid of losing our lives that we never truly live.
 We allow our desire for security to become a prison”.
 I was living in fear of the unknown that change brings.
 Living in fear for a future that very rarely happens the way that we think it will.

 During this period, these illusions of stability, identity and permanence were, one by one, shattered.
-The pension that I had built up for this “future” life, literally disappeared overnight in the 2008 crash – a reflection of the impermanence of the markets and fiat currencies.
+The pension that I had built up for this “future” life, literally disappeared overnight in the 2008 crash.
 The illusion that my job would always remain as it was, went quickly out the window when the company made acquisitions that both increased my workload and simultaneously decreased my motivation.

 How did I handle all of this?
 I simply made a choice to accept that things change, that everything I built my worldview on was really an illusion and was totally out of my control.
 I came to realise that the only thing I could control, was my response.
 I could sink with it, passively accept my “lot”, wallow in my own misery and continue the path I was on.
 Or I could let go of what I was grasping onto and allow myself to move on.
 Without really knowing it, I was practicing mindful acceptance in my own way.